A brief history of the Srivijaya Empire, a maritime power based in Sumatra that controlled ancient Indonesia and the China-India trade routes.

-This article focuses on the complete history of the culture and civilization of the Srivijaya empire.
-To know more about its historical background, religious practices, and rapid cultural and economic growth, keep reading!
+This article will overview the history and culture of the Srivijayan civilization.
+To know more about its historical background, religious practices, and rapid cultural and economic growth, keep reading.

 For well over 2000 years, the sea lanes between India and China have been maintained as a vital commercial shipping route.
-Just as massive amounts of freighters pass trough the straits surrouning Malaysian peninsula today, ancient traders would likewise make similar voyages based on he predictable seasonal weather patterns.
+Just as massive amounts of freighters pass through the straits surrounding Malaysian peninsula today, ancient traders would likewise make similar voyages based on the predictable seasonal weather patterns.

 It is believed that the empire began around the year 500 in Sumatra.
 According to the Kedukan Bukit inscription, the empire of Srivijaya was founded by Dapunta Hyang Sri Jayanasa.
 Under his leadership, a classical Malay Buddhist kingdom known as the Melayu kingdom became the first to be integrated with Srivijaya.

 The empire was the first major Indonesian kingdom and also its first commercial sea power.
 It controlled the Strait of Malacca, and thereby the India-China trade route, gaining power over much of the trade at sea.